 The Regua market was perfect!

-Shopping makes you thirsty and as we walked back side streets to get back to the harbor, we stopped into a small local coffee shop to relax and take in the local scene.
+Shopping makes you thirsty and as we walked back side streets to get back to the harbor, we stopped at a small local coffee shop to relax and take in the local scene.
 We ordered a galão, which is like a small latte.
 (P.S.
 I have a guide to ordering coffee in Portugal, in case you ever find yourself there.)

 As we were finishing our last drops, the owner came back to check on us and share some of his traditional cakes he had created, on display in his shop.
 He spoke excellent English and said we could find him on Facebook.
 He was quite the businessman and a friendly host.